LIFE AND HOW TO LIVE IT

 Oona Montandon.
 Co-Writer

 Oona Montandon is a Brooklyn-born and Berlin-based writer and actor completing her undergraduate studies in Literature at Bard College Berlin.
-She has performed in theater productions at the Bushwick Starr and the Brick, as well as at her university, and is currently apprenticing at HOPSCOTCH Reading Room.
+She has performed in theater productions at the Bushwick Starr and the Brick, as well as at her university, and she appeared in the web series Ocean Parkway.

 Maccabee Montandon.
 Co-Writer

 Maccabee Montandon is a Brooklyn-based writer and editor with a diverse portfolio in film and web series.
-He co-wrote the short film The Pool Party and served as co-writer and producer on Spark Wheel, a festival-touring short recognized worldwide.
-Maccabee is also a co- writer of the forthcoming feature In The Wind, starring Dave Hill and Kevin McDonald, now in pre-production.
+He co-wrote the short film The Pool Party and served as co-writer and producer on Spark Wheel, a festival-touring short starring Dave Hill and Adam Pally.
+Maccabee is also a co-writer of the forthcoming feature In The Wind, now in pre-production.
 Additionally, he was a co-creator, co-writer, and producer of the web series Ocean Parkway, which The New York Times praised as "funny and irreverent."

 Molly is an award-winning writer, producer, director and assistant director with a decade of experience creating commercial, documentary and narrative video content.
 She got her start as the lead producer of Worth magazine, where she managed a $1 million annual budget and founded Worth's first ever multimedia branded content studio.
 The video, audio, live and print content that she produced and directed features incredible talent such as SNL's Lindsay Shookus, WNBA Commissioner Cathy Engelbert, CEO of Cornerstone Capital Inc. Erika Karp.